ethereum/go-ethereum/src/pages/docs/developers/dapp-developer/evm-tracing/built-in-tracers.md

 ## Javascript tracers

 There are also a set of tracers written in Javascript.
-These are less performant than the Go native tracers because of overheads associated with compiling the Javascript in Geth's Go environment.
+These are less performant than the Go native tracers because of overheads associated with interpreting the Javascript in Geth's Go environment.

 ### bigram